 Rashia hesitated.
 But she shook her head.

 “The sect master didn’t explicitly order us to remain here, which means he expects us to be looking for the book.
 It will be fine.
-He is fully restrained in a sealed room, so he isn’t going anywhere.
+He is fully restrained in a sealed room and isn’t going anywhere.
 Let’s go.”

 Then Neave was left in the room as the elders walked away, joining the hunt for the cursed tome.